emanueledimauro/Phaj/README.md

 }
 ```

-To do that, you must return in your mehtod hello() arrays of arrays values
 In the template we have the OUT variables returned from hello() method, in the form <b>$</b>{variable} :

 ```html